Thailand: Multiple bomb blasts hit Bangkok | DW | 02.08.2019

 Thai media reported two further blasts near a Skytrain station in the city's Silom business district, including one close to a famous downtown skyscraper.

 Eyewitnesses said a security guard was hurt close to the 77-story King Power Mahanakhon building.
-The area was partly cordoned off as police searched the area.
+Police cordoned off nearby streets and conducted a full search of the area.

 Read more: Thailand's ruling powers 'increasingly paranoid' about social media: Pravit Rojanaphruk